 For all the details of the Andorra la Vella Christmas Village, check out the official website.

-While the more well-known Christmas symbols and customs can be found around the principality, Andorra has several long-standing local traditions that you may not have come across before.
-Also popular in Catalunya, these traditions are representative of the country’s close ties with its neighbour.
+While the more well-known Christmas symbols and traditions can be found around the principality, Andorra has several long-standing local traditions that you may not have come across before.
+Also popular in Catalunya, these customs are representative of the country’s close ties with its neighbour.

 Tió de Nadal